tsi-unito/guida_degli_studenti_di/Materie/IALAB/Domande/domande-orale_risposte.md

     Repeat until stack is empty
-      ◦ If top of stack is a goal g satisfied in state, then pop stack (se in cima allo stack c'è un goal atomico/complesso soddisfatto, non devo fare nulla) ◦ Else if top of stack is a conjunctive goal g , then (se in cima allo stack c'è un goal complesso, semplificalo [linearizzazione]) Select an ordering for the subgoals of g , and push them on stack ◦ Else if top of stack is a simple goal sg , then (se in cima allo stack c'è un goal atomico, risolvilo [means-end]) Choose an operator o whose effects + matches goal sg Replace goal sg with operator o
+      ◦ If top of stack is a goal g satisfied in state, then pop stack (se in cima allo stack c'è un goal atomico/complesso soddisfatto, non devo fare nulla) ◦ Else if top of stack is a conjunctive goal g, then (se in cima allo stack c'è un goal complesso, semplificalo [linearizzazione]) Select an ordering for the subgoals of g, and push them on stack ◦ Else if top of stack is a simple goal sg, then (se in cima allo stack c'è un goal atomico, risolvilo [means-end]) Choose an operator o whose effects + matches goal sg Replace goal sg with operator o